CodeYourFuture/immersive-go-course/server-database/README.md

 If we run this ("play" button at the top) we will get an error, because we haven't provided any data.

 Update the SQL to look like this.
-We don't need to specify an ID: Postgres will do this.
+We don't need to specify an ID: Postgres will create this.

 ```sql
 INSERT INTO public.images(title, url, alt_text)